 However, a foundation degree is a stand-alone qualification that can be completed between 1 and 3 years of study.
 Depending on the institution and whether you’ll be a part or full-time student.

 Foundation degrees also offer the same funding opportunities as other higher education students.
 This means you are eligible for student finance, maintenance loans and grants if you haven’t already studied at this level.

-Universities can set their own requirements so criteria for entry may vary.
+Universities can set their own requirements so the criteria for entry onto dental nursing degrees may vary.

 Assuming you have all the relevant qualifications then you can either apply on UCAS or directly through the institutions.

 A level 3 apprenticeship provides a more hands-on approach to your learning.
-You’ll receive on the job training whilst gaining valuable work experience.
+You’ll receive on the job training whilst gaining valuable work experience for dental nursing jobs.

-To be considered you need to show a willingness to work as a team and a commitment to your learning.
-Apprenticeships usually last 2 years and require you to study independently of your training at work.
+To be considered for a dental nurse apprenticeship, you need to show a willingness to work as a team and a commitment to your learning.
+Dental nurse apprenticeships usually last 2 years and require you to study independently of your training at work.

-If you’re more of a practical learner, then an apprenticeship would be a good option.
-And most employers will cover the cost of your qualification as well as pay you a starter salary.
+If you’re more of a practical learner, then a dental nurse apprenticeship would be a good option, and most employers will cover the cost of your dental nursing qualification as well as pay you a starter salary.

 Roles & Responsibilities